organisciak/dissertation/document/3_typology.md

 encoding.

 Such a distinction is neglected in most views of crowdsourcing, but important in information science.
-At the heart of many projects in our community, such as those by libraries, museums, and cultural heritage institutions, is a focus on information objects.
+At the heart of many projects by libraries, museums, and cultural heritage institutions, is a focus on information objects.
 There is much effort expended in archiving, enriching, appreciating, and sharing works, and a reactive view of crowdsourcing products places the public within this tradition.

 \newthought{A final view of types of work}, one adopted strongly in this dissertation, is the spectrum between *objective* and *subjective* tasks.

 Objective tasks are assumed to have an authoritative truth, even if it is unknown.
-For example, in transcribing scanned texts, it is assumed that there is a ‘correct’ passage in the work that has been scanned.
+For example, in transcribing scanned texts, it is assumed that there is a ‘correct’ transcription in the work that has been scanned.

 In contrast, subjective tasks have a variable concept of correctness, as they are not expected to be consistent between contributors.